webrecorder/warcio/README.rst

 --------------------

-A key feature of the library is to be able to iterate over a stream of WARC records using the ``ArchiveIterator``
+A key feature of the library is to be able to iterate over a stream of WARC records using the ``ArchiveIterator``.

-It includes the following features: - Reading a WARC/ARC stream - On the fly ARC to WARC record conversion - Decompressing and de-chunking HTTP payload content stored in WARC/ARC files.
+It includes the following features:

+- Reading a WARC 1.0, WARC 1.1 or ARC stream
+- On the fly ARC to WARC record conversion
+- Decompressing and de-chunking HTTP payload content stored in WARC/ARC files.

 For example, the following prints the the url for each WARC ``response``
 record: